open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 spelling: cSpell:ignore autoinstrumentation metapackage metapackages
 ---

-When you develop an app, you make use of 3rd party libraries and frameworks, to accelerate your work and to not reinvent the wheel.
+When you develop an app, you make use of third-party libraries and frameworks to accelerate your work and to not reinvent the wheel.
 If you now instrument your app with OpenTelemetry, you don't want to spend additional time on manually adding traces, logs and metrics to those libraries and frameworks.
-Gladly, you don't have to reinvent the wheel for those either: libraries might come with OpenTelemetry support natively or you can use an [Instrumentation Library](/docs/concepts/instrumentation/libraries/) in order to
+Fortunately, you don't have to reinvent the wheel for those either: libraries might come with OpenTelemetry support natively or you can use an [Instrumentation Library](/docs/concepts/instrumentation/libraries/) in order to